-To the credit of Minera Andes, and to the Country Director, Mr. Carlos Liggesmeyer, the company was the only company that we have contacted in our 3+ years of work on mining impacts to glaciers, that immediately responded in a constructive manner to our inquiry, and wished to engage in a discussion around any potential impacts they might have to glacier resources.
-CEDHA has contacted Minera Andes on at least 30 occasions, while we've received some 18 emails from the company, since our first contact,
+To the credit of Minera Andes, and to Country Director, Mr. Carlos Liggesmeyer, the company was the only company that we have contacted in our 3+ years of work on mining impacts to glaciers, that immediately responded in a constructive manner to our inquiry, and engaged in an initial discussion around any potential impacts they might have to glacier resources.
+CEDHA has contacted Minera Andes on at least 30 occasions, since our first contact.

 In what we consider to be good faith engagement, the company went as far as to invite CEDHA and our technical experts to visit the Los Azules project site to verify our findings, and to have our team engage with Minera Andes' technical team before we published our report to discuss our finding compared to their own data.
 The project manager, Carlos Liggesmeyer, also indicated that the company would address any problems that we found regarding glacier impacts that were verified on the ground.
-We believe this attitude marks an important advancement compared to other responses we have witnessed from other mining ventures in the region, such as those of Barrick Gold (Pascua Lama and Veladero), Xstrata Copper (Filo Colorado and El Pachón), and Yamana Gold (Agua Rica), for instance, that have outright denied glaciers impacts, that have criticized our work with no justification, and have even suggested that there are no glaciers at their project sites, which is clearly refuted by existing evidence that we have documented extensively in our reports.
+We believe this attitude marks an important advancement compared to other responses we have witnessed from other mining ventures in the region, such as those of Barrick Gold (Pascua Lama and Veladero), Xstrata Copper (Filo Colorado and El Pachón), and Yamana Gold (Agua Rica), for instance, that have outright denied glaciers impacts, that have unfoundedly criticized our work, and have even suggested that there are no glaciers at their project sites, which is clearly refuted by existing evidence that we have documented extensively in our various reports.

 Other companies, such as Osisko, Newmont, and Peregrine Metals, have simply ignored our information requests about potential glacier impacts.
-We should however note that the more recent decisions and information posted by the McEwen Mining on its new company website has changed this discourse.
-The present text published on the site, misleadingly denies glacier presence at Los Azules.12
+We should however note that the more recent decisions and information posted by McEwen Mining on its new company website has changed this discourse now simply denying the extensive existence of glaciers at the project site.
+The present text published on the site, misleadingly denies glacier presence at Los Azules, suggesting that "no ice glaciers are present in the project area".16